Have you ever asked yourself, “what is a detached house? Is it right for me?” This post is for you.

 When you buy a single-family home, you own the parcel of land that the house sits on.

-You can as well build a personalized garage where vehicles owned can be kept.
+You can also build a personalized garage where vehicles owned can be kept.

 Access Points

-Single-family homes have private access to the street as it stands alone, separate from other buildings hence the name detached, unlike townhouses that share access points or driveways.
+Single-family homes have private access to the street as they stand alone, separate from other buildings.
+Hence, the name detached, unlike townhouses that share access points or driveways.

 Detached houses own their driveways into the building.